wenhq123/wenhq123.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
 subtitle: Ph.D.
-Candidate in <a href="https://michiganross.umich.edu/phd/areas-of-study/technology-operations">Technology and Operations</a><br><a href="https://michiganross.umich.edu/">Stephen M. Ross School of Business, University of Michigan
+Candidate in <a href="https://michiganross.umich.edu/phd/areas-of-study/technology-operations">Technology and Operations</a><br><a href="https://michiganross.umich.edu/">Stephen M. Ross School of Business</a>, University of Michigan
 profile:
   align: right
   image: prof_pic.jpg